devtks/devtks.github.io/_posts/2019-10-04-retrospective.md

 # Collect Feedback

-Now that is time to tell your team, client or whoever to give their feedback.
-It will had cards under each categories.
+It is now time to tell your team, client or whoever's feedback you want.
+It will show cards under each categories.

 ![](/img/retrospective/cards.PNG)

 # Group Feedback

-You might end with similar or identical feedback from multiple team member.
-The extension give you the ability to group them.
+You might end with similar or identical feedback from multiple team members.
+The extension gives you the ability to group them.

 Example:

 ![](/img/retrospective/toomanyemails.PNG)

-Click on the 3 dots and Group Feedback
+Click on the 3 dots -> Group Feedback

 ![](/img/retrospective/group.PNG)

-Then search for the ticket you want to group with
+Then search the ticket you want to group with

 ![](/img/retrospective/search.PNG)